How do you sleep? How many hours do you need personally? Are you getting a good night’s sleep?

 - Do a five minute, gentle stretch routine each night

-- Get yourself organised for the day ahead.
-Make sandwiches.
-Clear the decks in your kitchen.
+- Get yourself organised for the day ahead: Write a list.
+Make sandwiches, or salad ready for tomorrow’s lunch and clear the decks in your kitchen.

 How do you fall asleep in 5 minutes?

 Try to stop worrying.
 Count sheep if you have to.
 Or say your prayers.
 Or chant (in your head not out loud!)